 The new wave of Cryptocurrency aims to shake-up these long-standing benefits banks have enjoyed.
 Benefits such as the bailouts from taxpayers’ money from risk-taking behaviour that nearly brought the global economy to its knees.

-Like a petulant child knowing well that its parents will only mildly reprimand but ultimately still allow the continuation of behaviour with a slap on the wrist.
+Banks behave like a petulant child knowing well that their ‘parents’ will only mildly reprimand them.
+This ultimately enables the continuation of behaviour with as they get away with only a slap on the wrist.

-Governments continue to tolerate excessive wage packets and risk-taking due to the fact banks play a strategic role in the stability and growth of an economy.
+Governments tolerate bank’s excessive salary packages and risk-taking because they play a strategic role in the stability and growth of an economy.